5 indicted in Wisconsin accused of forced immigrant labor

-MILWAUKEE — Federal prosecutors indicted five people accused of forcing 14 Mexican immigrants to work in farms in Wisconsin “by means of serious harm and threats of serious harm.”
+MILWAUKEE — Federal prosecutors indicted five people accused of forcing 14 Mexican immigrants to work in farms in Wisconsin, where they “were victims of a severe form of human trafficking.”

 The indictment alleges the defendants recruited the immigrants, all Mexican men, and got them agriculture work visas under the pretense they would work in Georgia.
 Instead, prosecutors say the defendants brought them to Wisconsin farms, where they worked from July 2016 to Nov.
 10, 2016.